castai/docs/docs/guides/node-autoscaler/spot-instances/spot.md

 ### 1. Enable relevant policies

-To get started on using Spot instances autoscaler enable two policies under `Policies` menu in the UI:
+To start using Spot instances autoscaler enable the following policies under `Policies` menu in the UI:

 * **Spot/Preemptible instances policy**
   * This policy allows the autoscaler to use spot instances